pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 to a known value (using a plugin that actually has that many programs!) via `effSetProgram`, and then calling opcode `3` to get that value back (as returned from the dispatcher).

+*MrsWatson* uses the `kVstMaxProgNameLen` to allocate memory for the string returned by `effGetProgramName`.
+OTOH, JUCE just will allocate 264 bytes when used as a host, but when acting as a plugin it will only copy the 24+1 bytes (including the terminating `\0`).
+For `effSetProgramName`, JUCE will only send 24 bytes.
+REAPER will crash if we attempt to write more than 265 bytes into the program name string.

+Most likely `kVstMaxProgNameLen` is just 24 characters. and hosts traditionally accept more, in case a plugin misbehaves.

 ## effEdit*